 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California child custody and California guardianship.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing child custody and guardianship of a minor child.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 California guardianship is a court orders granting someone, other than the child’s parent to have custody of the child and/or to manage the child’s property.

 Guardianship is established by a California Probate court order that legally places a child in the care of a guardian.
 The child lives with the guardian who has physical custody of the child.
 During this time, the biological parents do not have custody as their rights are suspended.
 But, they still have their parental rights which are not terminated by the guardianship.
 A California Probate court guardianship order supersedes a California Family Law court custody order because the guardian has the right to act on behalf of the child.
 During this time, the parent’s rights are legally put on hold.